prabhatsharma/prabhatsharma.in/content/blog/starting-a-company-in-us-part-1.md

 ## Fund raising

 If this is a new setup you will most likely be raising funds from VCs/angels using SAFE notes.
 I struggled and wasted some time during this phase.
-I though I could issue SAFE notes using a carta.
+I thought I could issue SAFE notes using a carta.
 That was a mistake.
 I ended up paying for carta, doing manual work of getting the SAFE notes signed using docusign.
 You could totally avoid carta to begin with.

 Do yourself a favor and just use Clerky for issuing SAFE notes.
 It is fully automated.